 Before its closure in 1973 it was a public Chinese cemetery established in the early 20th century.
 It was also known to the local community by the names Kopi Sua or Coffee Hill.
 The cemetery was named after its first owner, George Henry Brown.
 He was a ship owner who arrived in Singapore from Calcutta in the 1840s he bought the area of land and originally named it Mount Pleasant.
 The land was later owned by the Hokkien Ong clan and subsequently acquired by the municipal authorities in 1919 and the cemetery opened on the 1 January 1922.

 I understand that several prominent Singaporeans are buried in the cemetery (not that I specifically identified any of their graves) including various philanthropists and entrepreneurs, many of whom now have areas of Singapore named after them.
 It is also claimed that the oldest known grave in Singapore is here, that of a Fang Shan who died in 1833.
 Likewise the tomb of Ong Sam Leong and his wife is said to be the largest in Singapore, possibly being as large as ten small Housing and Development Board (HDB) flats.
-There is lots more information about the cemetery available on the National Library Singapore website and others if you are interested.

 The cemetery is in an area of the island I'm not that familiar with so I have to say special thanks to the taxi driver who took us on the final part of our journey after we arrived at Marymount MRT.
 He was not sure exactly where to go either but between us and the ever handy maps app on a mobile phone we arrived.
 He was intrigued as to why we would want to visit a cemetery and we explained our reasons.
 He was interested but slightly bemused, I don't know whether he will be planning a visit of his own.
 Thank you though to him for being so obliging whilst we worked out where we needed to be!